MSEndpointMgr/AzureAD/README.md

-# AzureAD
+# AzureAD / Entra ID

-## A collection of Azure AD related scripts and automations
+## A collection of Entra ID related scripts and automations